-CAPSTONE DEVELOPMENT PARTNERS’ business model and on-campus focus uniquely allows us to 1) better address specific needs and objectives of on-campus clients, 2) communicate effectively with university stakeholders to improve project outcomes, and 3) dedicate project teams to fewer projects in order to provide higher quality projects accompanied by a higher level of customer service throughout the development process.
+CAPSTONE DEVELOPMENT PARTNERS’ business model and on-campus focus uniquely allows us to 1) better address specific needs and objectives of university housing clients, 2) communicate effectively with university stakeholders to improve project outcomes, and 3) dedicate project teams to fewer projects in order to provide higher quality projects accompanied by a higher level of customer service throughout the development process.

 We generally use one word to describe our approach to working with a university partner: Collaboration.
-We encourage the active involvement of University stakeholders at every step in the process of design and pre-development, as well as during construction.
+We encourage the active involvement of University stakeholders at every step in the process of design and pre-development, as well as during housing construction.
 Each of our projects begins with intensive exploration regarding the current practices on campus as well as the goals and objectives of the University, both from a facilities perspective as well as from an academic/enrollment perspective.
 This ensures an alignment of interests and the achievement of the most important goals and objectives.

 Capstone has earned a market reputation for being an innovator and creator of transaction structures.
 We have been the originator of financing plans that have literally transformed the industry.
 In 2013, spurred by an economic shift and resultant ambiguity regarding rating agency treatment of PPP projects on campus, Capstone crafted a beneficial project structure that allows colleges and universities to determine what elements are the most important to them and then, with CDP, craft a privately owned, conventionally financed transaction that doesn’t require the institution to relinquish control of either the property (ground) or the operations for generations to come.
 We call this innovative approach P3+.
 P3+ allows the attributes that universities have typically found most important to be realized in a transaction while at the same time allowing for flexibility in the future, acknowledging that the situation on a campus today may not be the situation on that same campus 20, 10 or even 5 years from now.